 If you are filing a paper return that has been posted to you by HMRC, on the other hand, it has to be received by your tax office by the October 31 that follows the end of the relevant tax year – so the paper deadline is earlier than the electronic one.

 Even if you are filing a paper return, you don’t need to settle your account and pay any outstanding tax until the following January 31 – the same as for people who file online.

 Self assessment checklist

 If HMRC expects you to incur tax bills in future – for example, if you are self-employed – it will probably ask you to pay some tax “on account”.
 This means that, instead of paying all of next year’s tax in one go on January 31, you have to pay half of the expected bill six months early – by July 31 – and then the remaining half by the end of the following January.

 If you are asked to pay tax on account but don’t expect to have such a large bill in the next financial year, get in touch with your tax office and ask for the “on account” payment to be reduced.

 Four key things to remember when you pay your tax return

 If you have a new source of income that isn’t being taxed at source – for example, you’ve started renting out a property – you need to tell HMRC about it by the October 5 that follows the end of the relevant financial year.
-So if you started getting rental income in September 2016, you would have until October 5, 2017 to notify your tax office.

 Six taxes you can legally avoid